 Even the most devoted exerciser can get tired of the same old, same old.
 Changing up your routine from time to time can keep you motivated.
 Remember to make it fun!

 - Try a new activity.
 You don’t have to pound away on the treadmill to get a good workout.
 How about dancing?
-Do you like badminton or sand volleyball?
 Have you tried activity-based video games, with or without your kids?
 Or what about biking, gardening or horseback riding?
 Use exercise as an opportunity to have new experiences.

 - Mix it up.
 You don’t have to do the same thing every day.
 Pick several activities you enjoy.
 Mix and match.
 The important thing is to move.
 Tap into your interests to keep things fresh and stay motivated.
 Exercise should be something you look forward to — not dread!